sovikc/doohStore/README.md

 ### Shopping Centre
 1. A Centre object has a name and an address.
 The name is mandatory and unique so are all the address fields lineOne, city, state, postalCode, and country, with only exception being lineTwo of the address.
 2. A Centre can have multiple Locations with unique codes to signify a location where an Asset can be installed.
 These locations can only be created once a Shopping Centre exists.
+3. Removing a location also removes the allocations to that location.
+4. Removing a Centre also removes the locations and allocations to those locations.

 ### Asset and its allocation
 1. An Asset object has a name, an active status, length, breadth, and depth, and an optional allocation (to denote where it's allocated) since an Asset can exist without being allocated.